biomicrodev/broadside/DEVELOPMENT.md

 that completely defines the state, a `Mutations` class of static methods with state mutations, and a `QObject` subclass that handles signals from the model to the view.
 That would certainly make things a bit cleaner.

+I regret using `dataChanged`.
+Use a different signal/slot system in the future.

 # Version constraints